 - Purchasing Antigua & Barbuda Real Estate

 Investors can purchase a share in a government-approved real estate project for a minimum of $200,000.
 These investments are often made in five-star hotel complexes around the country.
 Investors have a choice of 39 properties.
+To get more details check out this guide Antigua & Barbuda citizenship by investment.

 One of the sites authorised for the Barbuda and Antigua citizenship by investment programme is a hotel complex in St. Mary’s County, Antigua.
 The search is just 50 metres away, and shops, restaurants, and golf courses are a 5-minute walk away.
 The investor can purchase a $200,000 interest or a unit in the property.